Letterbook/Letterbook/docs/decisions/09-formatting.md

 Visual Studio or JetBrains Rider apply these settings on new code automatically.
 [Visual Studio Code has support via a plug-in](https://marketplace.visualstudio.com/items?itemName=EditorConfig.EditorConfig).

+If this is set up correctly, it should happen as you edit.

 `dotnet format` will also follow `.editorconfig` rules.

+## Pull Request review

+We do not intent to enforce formatting as part of PR review at present.
+It will happen automatically beforehand, or afterwards as part of a tidy-up.

+## Future steps

-We may look into more use of these tools later, in 2 directions
+We may look into more use of these tools later, in these directions

-* There are [many dotnet code-style rule options](https://learn.microsoft.com/en-us/dotnet/fundamentals/code-analysis/code-style-rule-options) that are supported by some dotnet tools.
+- There are [many dotnet code-style rule options](https://learn.microsoft.com/en-us/dotnet/fundamentals/code-analysis/code-style-rule-options) that are supported by some dotnet tools.
-* Cover other file types that are used in the repo. `.md`, `.csproj` and `.yml` are currently used.
+- Cover other file types that are used in the repo. `.md`, `.csproj` and `.yml` are currently used.
+- We may look into automate formatting or style check steps as part of a PR process.